25 Ways to Cope When Someone You Love Leaves You

 If what you shared with them was deep, you may want to keep the communication lines open – even if that means trying to remain friends with them immediately after they walk away from your life.
 This may not be the best idea.

 As an act of self-care, try to give yourself all the room you need to recover from them.
-No matter how much time you need to pull this off, please do it.
+Please do it no matter how long you need to pull this off.
 This is one of the major guarantees you get to be emotionally stable afterward.

 13. Try to remember the good things

-Sometimes, how to deal with leaving someone you love is by reminding yourself of all the good times you had together.
+Sometimes, one way to understand how to deal with someone leaving you is by reminding yourself of all the good times you had together.
 It is natural to want to block their good memories away from your mind.
 However, doing this may prevent you from healing and moving on.

 14. Find an outlet